JJNod88/jjn-pp2-tbc/README.md

 * lovemaths for math.floor and math.random technique for creating random numbers for my array to link with my rock paper scissors
 * I utilised the [FreeCodeCamp.org](https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ) resources to boost my knowledge of functions and how to structure them
     * settimeout was highlighted here - fixed my Result Text colour solution.
+* tutor Support - Fatima
+    * Helped me with my reset game function that reset the scores and gave a message.
+This then allowed me to build on this with further scoring functionality.

 # Testing
 JS ConsoleLog tests: